Skip to main content

 • AI instruction files (AGENTS.md, CLAUDE.md, .cursorrules, .cursor/rules/*)

-• PR/MR title and description
+• PR/MR title, description, and comment history

 Gitar does not read: